Siftah/get_iplayer/documentation.md

 As long as your programmes remain in the directory they were originally recorded into you can retrospecitvely download the thumbnail, metadata or subtitles of the shows in your recordings history.

-Get all thumbnails for files that still exist (in this case for programmes matching ‘Doctor Who’):
+Get all thumbnails for files that still exist (in this case for programmes matching 'Doctor Who'):

     get_iplayer --thumbnail-only --history --skipdeleted "Doctor Who"